schmalle/bcathome/Readme.md

 # Beyond corp at home #

-Version 0.3, 24.06.2018
+Version 0.31, 30.06.2018

 ## Intro

 Ever read something about Beyond Corp [https://cloud.google.com/beyondcorp/] ?
 This is a very cool approach from Google and others basically to make all former intranet services available in the internet based on zero trust approaches.
-This Beyonf corp approach drives efficiency dramatically and reduces vpn bottlenecks a lot.
+This Beyond corp approach drives efficiency dramatically and reduces vpn bottlenecks a lot.

+Why ?

+* users do not need anymore VPN dialins (ok, for most cases this makes sense, critical admin stuff I would still do via VPN), saving per user some time per day
+* If you VPN is limited to a certain bandwidth, you have a dramatically better surfing experince, if you not use use VPN
+* bandwith of your services in general is not limited the capacity of a single vpn gateway or cluster

 Zero trust approach means, that you dont even trust a client in your intranet.

 A typical BC architecure looks like this

 ![Beycond Corp architecture](https://www.beyondcorp.com/img/no-vpn-security-3-full.jpg)
+(source: Beycond Corp homepage)

 So the main components are

 * an identity and access management (IAM) solution
 * an access gateway / access proxy

 I am fascinated by the Beyond Corp idea and wanted to use this approach to secure my own private servers, but fully based on Opensource.
+Obviously I had to make some assumptions here, so a secure system is identified by a certificate and the user authentication is handled also very certificates.
+Often you see BC platforms, which also check the validity of the system itself much more complex, but for my home approach, I decided to keep it simple.

 The scope of this paper is to provide you an overview and a good start set.

-To authenticate in a modern way, we use client certificates for authentication, as a starter purely with software certificates.

 As IAM solution I decided to use the great keycloak toolkit ![](https://www.keycloak.org/).
 The access proxy is based on the known Apache 2 swerver with mode-auth-openidc ![](https://github.com/zmartzone/mod_auth_openidc).
 All external facing certificas were issued by the  letsencrypt.

 Full beyond corp approaches authenticate user and machine.
 For this approach here, only the user is authenticated with a browser certificate (hardware based approaches also work).
 If you want additionally to authenticate the machine, a test for a machine certificate could be also tested directly in front of the Keycloak installation based on standard Apache2 authentication mechanisms.

+(Note: I struggled into problems, as I did not find an easy way to use Letsencrypt certifcates and self signed machine certificates).

 ## Tools / Versions used in detail used ##

 * [Keycloak 4.0.0] (https://www.keycloak.org/)
 * Apache 2
 * mode-auth-openidc (evtl. in universe package from Ubuntu), version from 20th of June 2018 [](https://github.com/zmartzone/mod_auth_openidc)
 * letsencrypt